All the Facts About Glaucoma in Cats

 A condition that can affect your cat’s vision, glaucoma can be treated and managed.
 Here’s what you need to know about glaucoma in cats.

-Glaucoma in cats is a condition that affects the eyes of felines, just like it can affect the eyes of humans.
+Glaucoma in cats is a condition that affects the eyes, just like it can affect the eyes of humans.
 Knowing what it is and what its symptoms are could help you recognize it so that you can give your pet the appropriate treatments.
+Below is an overview of feline glaucoma, including its causes, symptoms, and treatment options.

 What Is Feline Glaucoma?